All Episodes

 The IRS discovered that they owed taxes in the process here of trying to get the money from them.

-And here comes the Guardian Angel Barack Obama taking money that he told us was earmarked for us to create jobs in our private sector.
+And here comes the guardian angel, Barack Obama, taking money that he told us was earmarked for us to create jobs in our private sector.

 Instead, that money is going to his donors.

-That's What this is it's a money laundering.
+What this is, it's a money laundering.

 And so stimulus money ended up going to people who owe back taxes, but they had no doubt been favorably disposed towards Obama.

-I guarantee you they paid the, I guarantee you they got rid of the IRS with the money.
+I guarantee you they got rid of the IRS with the money.

-If these 3,700 organizations and contractors owed a total between them of 954 million, and they collectively got 24 billion, I guarantee you they all paid their taxes.
+If these 3,700 organizations and contractors owed a total between them of $954 million and they collectively got $24 billion, I guarantee you they all paid their taxes and they're free and clear.

-Because their back taxes and probably penalties and interest were paid from stimulus money.
+That makes it even double offensive and reprehensible because their back taxes and probably penalties and interest were paid from stimulus money.

 And now they got a clean slate.